jwizzle/nd.nvim/README.md

 ## Todo

+* Insert links in files from a telescope picker
 * Auto-creation of backlinks
 * Better telescope integration, make it aware of notes so titles can be displayed nicely
 * Actions to fill the header of current file with links/tags from zettel contents